A workflow diagram is a visual representation of a series of actions defining a specific job or, more generically, how a work should be done.

 Workflow diagram steps:

 The starting point of diagramming any workflow should be the same: identify the process (or processes) you want to diagram.
 A process, in this case, will be any repeatable series of steps.
-Look for any activities done through following the same steps every time and you’ll know you have a process.
+Look for any activities done by following the same steps every time and you’ll know you have a process.

 Then, properly identify this process by giving It an intuitive and easily understandable name (go for specific instead of broad, it’ll make it much simpler to identify your workflows).